The Darkness of Sexual Sin and the Light of Grace

 Do you like being in the dark?
 I’ve never met a child who wasn’t afraid of darkness.
-In the Bible, it is often connected directly with evil spiritual forces.
+In the Bible, darkness is often directly connected with evil spiritual forces.
 It always has a negative connotation.
-This is why I love John’s teaching “that God is light, and in him is no darkness at all” (1 John 1:5, ESV).
+This is why I love John’s teaching that “God is light, and in him is no darkness at all” (1 John 1:5, ESV).

 Isaiah 50:10 gives a surprising description: “Who among you fears the LORD and obeys the voice of his servant?
 Let him who walks in darkness and has no light trust in the name of the LORD and rely on his God.”
 What is this verse saying?
 God is not surprised by our dark circumstance.
 The Scriptures testify throughout that he is sovereign over it.
 There is probably nothing scarier than to be in an unknown place in pitch blackness and called to walk blindly.
 God doesn’t say it’s okay to cower in a corner waiting for light.
 In whatever dark trial we’re facing, obedience looks like walking “blindly” by faith.
-He calls us to walk, risking that we might stub a toe, fall headlong, or plummet over a cliff, because HE promises that we won’t.
+He calls us to walk, risking that we might stub a toe, fall headlong, or plummet over a cliff because he promises that we won’t.

 This is not normal for us.
 We don’t like walking by faith at all.
 We want to see clearly where we’re headed.
 Isaiah addresses this reality in the next verse: “Behold, all you who kindle a fire, who equip yourselves with burning torches!
 Walk by the light of your fire, and by the torches that you have kindled!
 This you have from my hand: you shall lie down in torment” (Isaiah 50:11).
 Not wanting to walk by faith in the darkness, trusting and relying on God, the default of humanity is to light a “torch.”

 What’s the good news?
 The invitation still stands to begin walking by faith.
-You may have exacerbated your lot in life through your sexual sin, but even now, God calls you to extinguish your torch and embrace him in the darkness.
-Although it feels like it, it is NOT a blind faith!
+You may have exacerbated your lot in life through your sexual sin, but even now God calls you to extinguish your torch and embrace him in the darkness.
+Although it feels like it, it is not a blind faith!
 He has given us great and precious promises.
 He will not let your foot slip.
 He will deliver you from all your fears.
-Your story has an ending so amazing, your puny mind can’t conceive of the wonder.
+Your story has an ending so amazing that your puny mind can’t conceive of the wonder.
 Your current body couldn’t handle the glory of his presence.
 You need a resurrected body to experience the eternal pleasure of that relationship.

 What “torch” (sexual or otherwise) are you tempted to light when the dark trials of life overwhelm you?
 Compared to the torment that results, how would it be different to walk by faith in the darkness?